STS Lord Nelson: Design and construction

 STS Lord Nelson was commissioned by the Jubilee Sailing Trust, and the build was started in the summer of 1984 at the yard of James W Cook, Wivenhoe, Essex.
 She was designed by Colin Mudie, and is his design no 342.
 The ship was launched almost a year after the formal keel laying.
 After J W Cook went into voluntary liquidation, Lord Nelson was moved to Vosper Thornycroft's yard in Woolston, Southampton.
 As a result of an industrial dispute at Vospers, Lord Nelson had to move again, this time to Coles Yard in Cowes where the remainder of the work was carried out.
 She was finally sailed in completed form from Southampton on 17 October 1986.

 In service

-STS Lord Nelson completed 16,000 accessible voyages during her 33 years at sea with the Jubilee Sailing Trust.
+STS Lord Nelson completed more than 1,600 accessible voyages during her 33 years at sea with the Jubilee Sailing Trust.

 She finished her final voyage on 10 October 2019 to Southampton, and was subsequently moved to Bristol docks for decommissioning.

 Disposal

 On the 26 April 2021 the Jubilee Sailing Trust announced that they would sell the vessel, by then in a state of significant disrepair.
 No sale of Lord Nelson was concluded and in August 2022, the ship's owning company, Jubilee Sailing Trust Ltd, was put into administration.
 With still no sale, the administrators put the ship for auction in June 2023.
+By 2026, following unsuccessful auctions, she had been bought by a private organisation, Good Pirates, with an intention to restore to sailing condition.